MonetDBSolutions/monetdb-docker/vesselai/README.md

 ## Start the container

 ### Docker Compose example
+_NOTE_: If you are a Mac or Windows user, use docker-compose to be able to connect to the dat abase from the host machine.
+If you use docker run, you will only be able to connect through docker exec (connecting from the container).
 Run container with custom username and password, without using docker volumes and no database initialization scripts.
 ```
 services: